gyorilab/drug_similarity/sms/README.md

 #> NULL
 ```

+### Compound names

+Queries can either be `lspci_ids` ([mappings from names to `lspci_id`
+are on Synapse](https://www.synapse.org/#!Synapse:syn24874056)) or
+compound names.

+Compound name queries are matched with the compound name database by
+finding the name with the largest overlapping substring.

+### Similarity functions

 Once the data are downloaded we can query compound similarities.
 If only
 a single vector of compound names is provided, these compounds will be
 compared to all other compounds in the SMS data set.